 API keys are used to access various Instaclustr API endpoints.
+Both Organizations and Accounts have their own API keys that operate identically, but are used for different endpoints.
 Utilizing different types of API keys means that usage of the API is restricted and more secure relative to the key’s intended purpose.
-Each key generated is unique for each user, for that account, and is a form of identification.
+Each Account or Organization API key generated is unique for each user, for that account or organization, and is a form of identification.
 API keys can be utilized to track and control how the API is being used in order to prevent malicious use or abuse of the API.

 Table of Contents